WARBURTON VALLEY CEDA

 To advocate to any appropriate authority and facilitate community involvement in the continued development, maintenance and use of the Lilydale to Warburton Rail Trail.

-To enhance the tourism potential of the region
+To enhance the tourism and economic potential of the region.

 OUR KEY ACTIVITIES